On 10 February, let’s celebrate International Pulses Day together!

 THE CONTEST:

-We invite you for the days of Saturday, Feb.
-8, Sunday, Feb.
-9 and Monday, Feb.
-10 to soak your favorite legume, host friends and relatives for dinner, cook it according to the recipe that works best for you and finally enjoy it.
+We invite you to soak your favorite legume, host friends and relatives for dinner, cook it according to the recipe that works best for you and finally enjoy it.

 But before you consume the whole dish, remember to photograph it and then share your recipe with the entire INCREASE community!